 Yarn Resale Websites

-There are other sites that sell discontinued yarn, just do a search online for the term discontinued yarn or the particular yarn you are looking for to find them.
+Other sites sell discontinued yarn, do a search online for the term discontinued yarn or the particular yarn you are looking for to find them.

 Auction and Craft Sites